Skip to Main Content

 How do I know what and how much to buy?

-You can ask your local liquor retailer for help planning your alcohol purchases.
+You can ask your any local Saskatchewan liquor retailer or Saskatchewan Craft Manufacturer for help planning your alcohol purchases.

 What if I buy too much?